Alternative Testing (During the pandemic, students request testing accommodations by emailing their instructor directly.)

 Any student who thinks s/he has been discriminated against because of a disability is encouraged to contact the Compliance Officer at Normandale Community College, the MN Department of Human Rights or the U.S. Department of Education Regional Office of Civil Rights.

-• Appointments may be made to meet with the Normandale Community College Compliance Office, Dara Hagan, by calling 952-358-8283, emailing email@example.com, or stopping by the Student Affairs suite in C2106.
+• Appointments may be made to meet with the Normandale Community College Compliance Office, Dara Hagen, by calling 952-358-8283, emailing firstname.lastname@example.org, or stopping by the Student Affairs suite in C2106.